ziul-bio/Protegrin-1_Slay_and_ML/README.md

 ## Workflow

-This work flow is divided in 2 parts, part1 - Deep mutational scanning and part2 - machine learning.
+This work flow is divided in 2 parts.
+Part1 - Deep mutational scanning and Part2 - machine learning.

 ### Get Counts